followthatfish/ruokarobo/README.md

 If you'd like Robot Framework to tell you the price of the products that were added to the cart, use the keyword `Report Price` as the last in your test.

 #### Performing the automation
 To perform the automation, run the test you've written in your IDE Robot Framework environment.
+When the browser enters the login screen, login by desired method.
+When ruokarobo notices that you have logged in, it resumes the automation.

 ### Completing the order
-After you have let the robot do its thing and if you have provided the test valid credentials, you should have all the products you need in your K-ruoka.fi shopping cart.
+After you have let the robot do its thing you should have all the products you need in your K-ruoka.fi shopping cart.

 To complete the order, you then need to log in to K-ruoka.fi in your regular browser with the same credentials.
 When you do this, the shopping cart contains all the products the robot added there, and you're left with selecting the delivery time and providing payment details.